Book with Confidence: Enjoy peace of mind — your 10% deposit is fully refundable up to 60 days before departure. See terms & conditions.

 The combination of onsen and ryokans creates a unique travel experience that perfectly encapsulates the essence of Japan.
 Guests at ryokans often have access to private or communal onsen baths, allowing you to soak in the therapeutic waters while enjoying the surrounding natural beauty.

-Japanese-style rooms offer a unique local experience and are quite popular.
+Japanese-style (Ryokans) rooms offer a unique local experience and are quite popular.
 They add a distinctive cultural touch to the tour.
 In Japan, taking public onsen hot spring in the hotel is so popular, so even nice beautiful hotels most time has rooms only with toilet.

 Hence, for hotels lacking en suite bathrooms, guests are expected to utilize the communal bathing facilities.
-Furthermore, depending on the hotel style, when double rooms are requested, we may only be able to secure twin rooms.

 Arrival & Departure Details